dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

     **REGION,ZONE** and then **REGION**.
 If still not match, move on the to next one.
 If we found none, we continue with step 4 above, ignoring any locality.

+### Metadata

+The metadata must be populated as follows (remains to be seen if this is the way to do it).
+There must be a field with the key `HEALTH_STATUS` and the string value must be `DRAINING`.
+These values are copied from Envoy protocol buffers.
+Anything other than `DRAINING` and `HEALTH_STATUS` or a missing metadata means *traffic* will ignore it.

 ## Metrics

 If monitoring is enabled (via the *prometheus* plugin) then the following metric are exported: